ningyu1991/TextureMixer/README.md

 - `imageFgUR_path`: The upper-right corner image for the foreground palatte.
 - `imageFgBL_path`: The bottom-left corner image for the foreground palatte.
 - `imageFgBR_path`: The bottom-right corner image for the foreground palatte.
 - `stroke1_path`: The trajectory image for the 1st stroke.
-The stroke pattern is sampled from (3/8, 3/8) portion of the foreground palatte.
+The stroke pattern is sampled from the (3/8, 3/8) portion of the foreground palatte.
 - `stroke2_path`: The trajectory image for the 2nd stroke.
-The stroke pattern is sampled from (3/8, 7/8) portion of the foreground palatte.
+The stroke pattern is sampled from the (3/8, 7/8) portion of the foreground palatte.
 - `stroke3_path`: The trajectory image for the 3rd stroke.
-The stroke pattern is sampled from (7/8, 3/8) portion of the foreground palatte.
+The stroke pattern is sampled from the (7/8, 3/8) portion of the foreground palatte.
 - `stroke4_path`: The trajectory image for the 4th stroke.
-The stroke pattern is sampled from (7/8, 7/8) portion of the foreground palatte.
+The stroke pattern is sampled from the (7/8, 7/8) portion of the foreground palatte.
 ### Animal hybridization

 ## Citation